Skip to main content

 Programs Offered Directly by an Employer

 Conversely, a wellness program offered directly by your employer, separate from the group health plan, exists in a different legal landscape.
-In this scenario, the you provide may not be classified as PHI under HIPAA.
+In this scenario, the health information you provide may not be classified as PHI under HIPAA.
 This means the strict privacy and security requirements of HIPAA do not automatically apply to the employer or the vendor running the program.

 While other federal or state laws may offer some protections, the robust shield of HIPAA is absent.
 This is a vital difference to ascertain when you enroll in such a program.